Douglas Walker (artist): Exhibitions and awards

 Walker has exhibited his work at the Institute of Contemporary Arts in London and the Dia Art Foundation in New York City.
 In Toronto, he has shown at the Art Gallery of Ontario, The Power Plant, YYZ, the Mercer Union and at the Museum of Contemporary Canadian Art.
 Walker has been the focus of a traveling mid-career retrospective curated by the Mendel Art Gallery in Saskatoon and an overview of his career was featured at the Kitchener-Waterloo Art Gallery.
 He has also shown at the Art Gallery of Nova Scotia, the Winnipeg Art Gallery, the Dunlop Art Gallery in Regina, the Agnes Etherington Art Centre in Kingston, the Canadian Museum of Contemporary Photography in Ottawa, Hallwalls in Buffalo, and the 49th Parallel in New York City.

-Walker’s work is included in many important public and private collections – most notably the Art Gallery of Ontario, Mendel Art Gallery and Canadian Museum of Contemporary Photography.
+Walker’s work is included in public and private collections – most notably the Art Gallery of Ontario, Mendel Art Gallery and Canadian Museum of Contemporary Photography.
 He has won grants from the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council.